horntoad/devart-template/project_summary.md

 Mahorney, John, horntoad

 ## Description
-Develop, document, and demonstrate a digital canvas alternative for a standard framed canvas used for wall art.
+Develop, document, and demonstrate a digital canvas alternative for standard framed canvas wall art.
 I believe a breakthrough in the use of digital wall art could be made if a low cost, easy to use, open source digital canvas was available.
 On the surface, this may not seem to push the limits of technology.
 However, I do not think it will be all that easy to do this in an elegant manner.

 Project Goals